AncientGrief/RNGesus/README.md

-# RnJesus
+# RNGesus
 ![](md_images/nugeticon.png)

-RnJesus is a small pseudo random drop generator.
+RNGesus is a small pseudo random drop generator.

 It allows you to define a pool of items (class instances), each with a given rarity and drop chance and then pick one at random.

 ## How does it work?

-RnJesus tries to pick an item from the pool with a rarity >= 1.
+RNGesus tries to pick an item from the pool with a rarity >= 1.
 If no drop was generated it will pick one item with rarity=0 at random, ignoring it's drop chance (Fallback).

 Let's assume you have the following rarities[^1]: